As a general rule, you don’t have to give your employee public holidays as paid leave, meaning their entitlement is entirely at your discretion.

 Bank holiday entitlement for part-time workers – calculator

 UK bank holiday entitlement for full-time members of staff is dependent on the type of contract.
-Legally, individuals have 28 days or 5.6 weeks paid holiday per year.
+Legally, individuals have 28 days or 5.6 weeks of paid holiday per year.

 This entitlement does not have to include bank holidays.